suhrmann/spark-ts-examples/README.md

     # Run Scala example ARIMA
     spark-submit --class com.cloudera.tsexamples.SingleSeriesARIMA target/spark-ts-examples-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 You can substitute any of the Scala ~~or Java~~ example classes as the value for the `--class` parameter.

-Use with Amazon EMR:
+Use with **Amazon EMR**: <br>
-It is not possible to load data for EMR Spark from "local" filesystem of EC2.
+It is not possible to load data for EMR Spark from "local" EC2 filesystem.
 So you have to store the samples in an S3 bucket.

-You have to do this only once for all EMR Cluster you create!
+You have to do this only once for all EMR Cluster you will create!

 Copy example data from folder ``spark-ts-examples/data`` **once** to S3 bucket ``Amazon S3/<S3 Bucket ID>/<path to your data>``.
-Then adjust the filepath in ``Stocks`` and  ``SingleSeriesARIMA`` to your S3 data!
+Then adjust the filepath in ``val EXAMPLE_DATA`` in ``spark-ts-examples/jvm/src/main/scala/com/cloudera/tsexamples/Stocks`` and  ``SingleSeriesARIMA`` to your S3 paths!

 ---------------